 Elevation gain: 1200 metres (4,000 feet)

-How to visit: arrange a tour through a local tour operator or your accommodation (you can do by yourself, but it’s not recommended)
+How to visit: arrange a tour through a local tour operator or your accommodation (you can do it by yourself, but it’s not recommended)

 The Tajumulco Volcano (Central America’s highest point)